UNB/ CS/ David Bremner/ teaching/ cs2613/ labs/ Lab 22

 Individual

 One common feature of photo editing software (or camera firmware) is to highlight overexposed or underexposed pixels.
-In this exercise we will use our solutions for scale layers and monochrome from L21 in order to mark the pixels above a certain level.
+In this exercise we will use our solutions for scale layers (from L21) and monochrome in order to mark the pixels above a certain level.

 Download the following image (make sure you download the actual full resolution image) and save it as ~/cs2613/labs/L22/leaf.jpg.